Winter Memories: 2012 season

 Winter Memories began her four-year-old campaign with a win in the Beaugay Stakes at Belmont Park in May but then disappointed in the Just A Game Stakes behind Tapitsfly.
 On July 28, 2012 Winter Memories took her second grade I in the Diana Stakes accelerating at the final bend for a length and half victory.
 The win saw her emulate her dam Memories of Silver, who won the race in 1998.
-After the race, her owner John Phillips described her as "a very, very good horse".During the home stretch of the Diana Stakes, however, Winter Memories jolted to the right and appeared to be injured.
+After the race, her owner John Phillips described her as "a very, very good horse".
+During the home stretch of the Diana Stakes, however, Winter Memories jolted to the right and appeared to be injured.
 This spurred on extensive veterinary examinations in the days after the race.
 It was discovered that Winter Memories had been suffering form a degenerative bone disease for quite some time.
 On August 9, 2012, owner Phillips Racing Partnership and trainer James J. Toner announced her retirement from racing.

 Broodmare career

-Winter Memories was bred to top stallion Street Cry in 2013, successfully foaling a chestnut colt by him the following year.
-As of 2017, the colt, named Make Memories, has not yet raced.
-She Foaled A filly Winter Sunset by Tapit on January 26, 2016.
-She won her maiden just like her mother on November 29, 2018.
-She foaled a colt by Tapit on January 17, 2017 at Darby Dan Farm.
-The colt will likely be gray, just like his parents.
+As a dam Winter Memories produced Winter Sunset, a filly who won black-type and listed stakes races at Fair Grounds Race Track and Horseshoe Indianapolis and placed in three Grade III races as a three-year-old, and Seasons, who placed in four stakes races in his career.
+Both horses were sired by three-time leading sire Tapit.
+Her last foal is a filly by Mendelssohn born in 2022.

+Death

+In October 2023, Darby Dan Farm owner John Phillips confirmed that Winter Memories was euthanized earlier that year–on May 16–due to issues with her hind suspensory ligaments that made it difficult for her to stand.